Netherlands in the Eurovision Song Contest 1968: Before Eurovision

-Nationaal Songfestival 1968
+1968

 The national final was held at the Tivoli in Utrecht, hosted by Elles Berger.
 Six songs were originally lined up for the final, but singers Tante Leen and Trea Dobbs both withdrew, leaving a field of just four.

-It is not currently known how the winning song was chosen.
+The song was reportedly chosen by a 325-piece public jury from different provinces of the country as well as a small professional jury.
+Tober received 117 votes from the public jury and 5 from the professional jury.